 Graduate students should apply for program completion prior to the start of their final semester of classes.
 A registration hold may be placed on your account if you do not respond to prompts to apply for program completion.

 Licensure and Certificate students should apply for program completion before completing their final class.
 Please note that licensure-only and certificate-only completers do not participate in the Commencement Ceremony.

 You can find the Application for Program Completion on CSP Connect under the Advising and Student Resources tab in the Graduation channel.
-Undergraduate student instructions for completing a SEP Plan.

 YES!
 All students need to submit an application for program completion, even if not participating in commencement.
 The application is what prompts the Registrar’s Office to review your file for completion and award your degree, licensure, or certificate.

 Only undergraduate degree-completing students are eligible to earn honors.
 Graduate students are not eligible as they must maintain a 3.0 GPA to remain in their program.